ntsc-rs/ntsc-rs-website/src/docs/faq.md

 ## Can I use ntsc-rs on 32-bit PCs? {#32-bit}

 ntsc-rs is 64-bit, and would probably run much slower on 32-bit hardware.
 Good news, though: any PC that supports Windows 10 or up (see above), or any supported macOS version, is 64-bit.
 If you're still running a 32-bit operating system, you can and should install the 64-bit version of that operating system instead.
 This will allow you to run 64-bit software (which a lot of software is nowadays, including games), and will probably run a bit faster as well.

+## Why does ntsc-rs crash my computer? {#crash}

+I've received a few reports of ntsc-rs crashing people's computers ([#91](https://github.com/valadaptive/ntsc-rs/issues/91), [#340](https://github.com/valadaptive/ntsc-rs/issues/340), [#392](https://github.com/valadaptive/ntsc-rs/issues/392)).
+If ntsc-rs can crash your entire computer, it's a problem with your operating system or hardware.

+This is true by definition because of the way operating systems work.
+All modern operating systems are designed to isolate separate programs and prevent badly-behaving programs from interfering with the entire system.
+This is why a program that freezes will only crash itself instead of bringing down the whole computer.

+The operating system itself is also completely isolated from the programs it runs.
+[This is a key security feature.](https://en.wikipedia.org/wiki/Protection_ring) Only the operating system and device drivers are capable of doing hardware-level things like shutting down your computer.
+This means that if a regular application without any admin privileges can crash your computer, the operating system is not working as intended.

+With all that being said, ntsc-rs is a complex and hardware-intensive program.
+It contains [many different codecs](https://gstreamer.freedesktop.org/) for reading and writing a multitude of video formats, and the effect itself makes use of advanced CPU features to run as fast as possible.

+If ntsc-rs is crashing your entire computer, there are a couple of things you can try.
+Firstly, if your system is overclocked, try disabling or reducing it--an overclock that seems stable when gaming or browsing the web may fail under sustained load.
+Secondly, try installing the latest OS updates.
+Since any OS-level crash caused by an application is a security vulnerability by definition, OS developers will want to fix those issues as quickly as possible.